WillBridge0789/WillBridge0789.github.io/blog.md

 ### 5. **How did you overcome challenges during Onboarding?**
 I keep telling myself "You dont know what you dont know", "Do what you can", and "You got this".
 Reassuing myself only does so much but I keep repeating those things to myself, BREATHE, and then reread what Ive read before.

+# Sprint 1

+### 1. What is the number one thing that held you back this week?
+Why?
+Maybe I'm holding myself back.
+When I am working on things, sometimes I worry about my surroundings which tend to take my attention off of what I need to do.
+I live with 2 other people after all.
+One of them being my partner.

+### 2. What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?
+ 1. I want to understand and learn functions and about structuring the data types correctly.<br>
+ **AND**
+ 2. Get a more solidified foundation on bootstrap frameworks and its principles

+### 3. How does In-Person Bootcamp compare to Remote Onboarding?
+I feel like in-person bootcamp would make classmates and work a bit more engaging compared to remote.

+### 4. What is your “Why”?
+Why are the logical side and the artist side of my brain arguing?